Kurdonthego1/ENSE-375-Software-Testing/Testing.md

 ### Integration Testing

 We used integration testing to make sure the different components in our program ran well with each other.
-The testTransferSuccess() test is a good example of implementing integration testing.
+In BankTest.java, testTransferSuccess() test is a good example of implementing integration testing.
 To summarize, this test verifies that a user can create a chequing and a savings account, deposit funds into one, and transfer a portion of those funds to to the other account.
 The components of addAccount(), depositToAcc(), transferFunds(), and getAccount are all being used here to work together to maintain a successful state upon execution.